CLOSE Close

 The value of public power

-Our rates are based on cost, not profit
+Rates are based on cost, not profit

-• The biggest expense for your PUD is purchasing power to serve our customers
+• The biggest expense for your PUD is purchasing power to serve our customers.

 Your electricity is a great value!